 Sydney Water and Hunter Water are NSW's two major urban water supply utilities.
 Water NSW manages bulk water supply and the drinking water catchments supplying Greater Sydney.
-Elsewhere in NSW, including the Central Coast, 95 local water utilities supply drinking water.
+Elsewhere in NSW, including the Central Coast, 92 local water utilities (LWU) operate and provide water supply and sewage services.
+Out of these, 84 LWUs supply drinking water.
 Most of these are operated by local government councils or county councils.

-The NSW Government endorses the Australian Drinking Water Guidelines (NHMRC & NRMMC 2011) as the water quality benchmark for providing water to the State’s population.
+The NSW Government endorses the Australian Drinking Water Guidelines 6 ( ) as the water quality benchmark for providing water to the State’s population.
 These guidelines include the Framework for Management of Drinking Water Quality.
 This framework sets out a preventative risk management approach for drinking water quality that encompasses the whole supply system, from catchment to household.

-Over the last three years, drinking water monitoring in NSW's metropolitan areas, and its regional cities and towns, showed 100% compliance with these guidelines.
-However, the guidelines allow a small proportion of samples to not meet specified criteria.
-Monitoring results reported for all the State's LWUs (NOW 2015a, Appendix D1; DPI Water 2016; DPI Water 2017a; BOM 2017) showed that of all samples tested:
+In 2019–20, drinking water monitoring in NSW's metropolitan areas and its regional cities and towns showed 100% compliance with these guidelines.
+However, the guidelines allow a small proportion of samples not to meet specified criteria.
+Monitoring results reported for all the regional LWUs () showed that of all samples tested:

 Extensive sampling is one way utilities comply with the risk management framework.
 However, this monitoring by itself does not protect against contamination.
 From time to time, incidents and alerts do occur.
+Occasionally incidents may include changing source water conditions such as operational problems, detection of Escherichia coli bacteria and/or blooms of cyanobacteria (blue-green algae) ().
 These events highlight the need for a preventive approach, achieved by implementing a risk-based drinking water management system.

 Sources and volumes of water drawn